 Every sales leader, sales coach and CEO wants their sales people to be successful and close as many deals as possible.
-The most effective way to do this is to ensure your sales people develop mastery of sales process, sales skills and the products/services they are selling.
-Sellers who attain mastery on a particular subject are consistently higher performers, feel more fulfilled, and earn promotions faster than those who haven’t.
+The most effective way to do this is to ensure your sales people each achieve sales mastery.
+Sellers who attain sales mastery on a particular subject are consistently higher performers, feel more fulfilled, and earn promotions faster than those who haven’t.

 According to Merriam-Webster, comprehension is defined as the act or action of grasping with the intellect.